Paul Konchesky: I struggled in Liverpool; the fans are in control

 And Konchesky suggests he was made “a little bit” of a scapegoat on the field as one of Hodgson’s signings, subjected to jeers from his own supporters after being substituted in a home defeat to Wolves.

 “They were difficult times but it was an experience I’ll never forget.
-I had the privilege of going to play for what we’ll see are the Premier League champions.”
+I had the privilege of going to play for Liverpool.”

 Having played in the Premier League since 2000, Konchesky’s stock had suddenly dropped so low he found himself having to drop down to the second tier, first on loan at Forest and then with a permanent move to Leicester City.